dmitriy-kazarinov/sails-shop/README.md

 # sails-shop
-Simple API for the shop based on sails framework
+Simple API for the shop based on a [Sails](http://sailsjs.org) framework